pulkitkalra/rlc-analyser/README.md

 ### 4. Starting RLC Analyser and Unit Tests
 #### 4.1.
 Start RLC Analyser Program
-1. From the "Run" menu, hover over "Run As", the select "Java Application"
+1. From the "Run" menu, hover over "Run As", the select "Java Application".
 2. A pop-up should appear asking to select Java Application.
 Select "RlcAnalyserConsole".
-Click "OK"
+Click "OK".
-3. The program should have now started
+3. The program should have now started.
 #### 4.2 Start Maven build
-1. From the "Run" menu, hover over "Run As", then select "Maven Build"
+1. From the "Run" menu, hover over "Run As", then select "Maven Build".

-## User Set Up
+## Contributing to the Project

-### 1. Download the JAR file
+1. Fork the orionhealth/rlc-analyser repository.
-Download the JAR file supplied on GitHUb.
-This JAR file contains the latest built version of the RLC Analyser.

-### 2. Run the JAR
-In order to run the JAR file, Java 8 needs to be installed.
-To run the JAR double click on the icon.
-Skip the next step if permissions are not denied.
-1. On Mac - permissions may need to be changed.
-Open System Preferences -> Security & Privacy -> General -> Open Anyway.
+2. Create a new pull request when you want to push changes.
+// TO BE COMPLETED:
+3. The pull request must pass the build and the code review process (at least 1 approval?).